AntonioErdeljac/notion-clone-tutorial/README.md

   - in navbar.tsx file instead of getting isLoading and isAuthenticated from useConvexAuth() now it is destructured from useStoreUserEffects()
   - All functionality is exactly the same and nothing is changed in workflow except for now the app stores users in users table
   - This step was necessary for implementing the collaboration functionality
+- Input for searching added in share tab that searches for users based on their emails
+- UserProfileCard Component created that displays profile image, name and email and a button to share
+- Share unshare functionality added in one function
+- searching in the input field renders list of matching users in PopoverContent area in the area below.